San Francisco Bay Trail: History

-The idea for the Bay Trail was launched in the Fall of 1986, when state Senator Bill Lockyer of Hayward was having lunch with a local editor in a waterfront restaurant.
+The idea for the Bay Trail was launched in the Fall of 1986, when state Senator Bill Lockyer (D-Hayward) was having lunch with a local editor in a waterfront restaurant.
 The end-of-session legislative frenzy was over, and Senator Lockyer was in a reflective mood.
 “Let me try this idea out on you,” he said to his companion.
 “What if we tried to develop a pedestrian and bicycle path around the bay, with access to the shoreline?”
 His luncheon partner applauded the idea and urged the senator to pursue it.
 The outcome was Senate Bill 100.
 Coauthored by all Bay Area legislators, the bill passed.
 It defined parameters of the planning process, designated the Association of Bay Area Governments (ABAG) as the lead agency, and provided $300,000 for the preparation of a Bay Trail Plan by July 1, 1989.
 The Bay Trail Plan, adopted by ABAG, shows a network of trails that meander and loop along the shore, connecting all nine surrounding counties and crossing the region's toll bridges.